dobschal/web-app-boilerplate/readme.md

 ## Installation

+To get this boilerplate code deployd and the workspace in VSCode up and running, some additional steps need to be done.

+### ESLint

 In Visual Studio code, check that the eslint extension is installed and enabled.
 Here at the seetings to have eslint work fine in VSCode:
 ```json